cran/table.glue/README.md

 This gets the job done\!
 Still, the code may be a little hard to read for a user who isn’t a grizzled `paste()` veteran.
-This is where the `glue` package really shines.
+This is where the `glue` package is really useful.

 ### Use `glue()`

-Instead of using `paste()`, `glue()` lets us write everything in one string, surrounding R object with curly brackets ( { } ) tells R that the `glue()` function should print the value of that R object rather than the raw string.
+Instead of using `paste()`, `glue()` lets us write everything in one string, surrounding R object with curly brackets (i.e., “look at this {`R object`}” ) tells R that the `glue()` function should print the value of that R object rather than the raw string.
 For instance,

 ``` r